MukunthanPeriyasamy/Fake-News-Classification/README.md

-Here is a professional and readable README for your repository:

-***

 # Fake News Classification

 This repository provides a complete machine learning solution for detecting fake news articles using traditional ML methods and text processing on English (and optionally Tamil) datasets.
 Designed for extensibility, deployment, and easy API access.